Last Updated on December 1, 2023 by Louisa

 10. Float – Daniel Miyares

-Float is one of my favourite rain books for toddlers because of its incredible depth and beautiful illustrations.
+Float is one of my favorite rain books for toddlers because of its incredible depth and beautiful illustrations.

 Float is the story of a little boy who takes a paper boat out into the rain.